Garbaz/gpasswd/README.md

 # gpasswd

-A set of shell scripts to manage passwords using POSIX shell commands and gpg for maximum portablilty.
-The resulting file is in a readable plaintext format and therefore only requires gpg (or more specifically some form of OpenPGP / AES) to decrypt.
+A set of shell scripts to manage passwords using POSIX shell commands and gpg for maximum portability.
+The resulting file is in a readable plain-text format and therefore only requires gpg (or more specifically some form of OpenPGP / AES) to decrypt.

 *Why not use a password manager like keepass?*